-This title is currently out of stock.
+This title is currently out of stock - to be reprinted soon, so watch this space.
 The ebook is still available for purchase via the button on the left.

 Piketty’s book is a bombshell, promising a Kuhnian scientific revolution.
 Geoff Bertram